Are You Experienced? (song): Live performances

 A performance recorded at the Winterland Ballroom in San Francisco, California, on October 10, 1968, was released on the 1982 The Jimi Hendrix Concerts album.
 A second performance on October 11 was included on a bonus disc for Live at Winterland, with Virgil Gonzales' flute part edited out.
 In 2011, the song was included on the Winterland box set.

+Liam Gallagher performed the song live twice in August 2023, first at Koko Club, London and secondly in Tokyo, Japan as part of his C'mon You Know Tour.
+The song was the final of the encore.

 Releases and other renditions

 The original song is included on the 2001 posthumous compilation album Voodoo Child: The Jimi Hendrix Collection, while a previously unreleased take is featured on the 2010 box set West Coast Seattle Boy: The Jimi Hendrix Anthology.

+A music video of "Are You Experienced?" aired on MTV in conjunction with the release of Kiss the Sky.

 Devo version

 American rock band Devo recorded "Are You Experienced?" for their sixth studio album, Shout.
 It was released as the album's lead single (stylized as "Are U X-perienced?" on the picture sleeve) and includes the non-album track, "Growing Pains", as its B-side (which was also released as a bonus track on CD release of the album).
 Their adaptation carried on the Devo tradition of radically transforming notable songs, which began with their 1978 cover of the Rolling Stones song "(I Can't Get No) Satisfaction."